FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

 You must define:

--   At least one resource of each type (with the possible exception of Remote Node), to allow <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> to operate as both initiator and responder
+-   At least one resource of each type (with the possible exception of Remote Node), to allow {{< Gateway/componentshortname >}} to operate as both initiator and responder
--   CPIC-side information to allow <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> to initiate connections to a remote machine
+-   CPIC-side information to allow {{< Gateway/componentshortname >}} to initiate connections to a remote machine
--   A transaction program for PeSIT E protocol to allow the SNA sub-system to start the appropriate <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> program on incoming conversations
+-   A transaction program for PeSIT E protocol to allow the SNA sub-system to start the appropriate {{< Gateway/componentshortname >}} program on incoming conversations

-Use the following menu entries from <span class="bold_in_para">xsnaadmin</span> to configure these items:
+Use the following menu entries from **xsnaadmin** to configure these items:

 <table>
    <thead>